By Max Jeffery

 Yet, luckily for the Government, support from the country seems to be holding relatively steadfast.
 Polling has dipped and jumped a couple of percent each week.
 There should be no complacency however – they teeter on the edge of a bunged-up Government, one that would struggle to pass key legislation.
 If they forget these failures, Corbyn’s opportunism will become the agenda, and people will listen.
 Their failures give him the chance to advocate re-nationalisation, to push for a National Investment Bank, to force a massive increase in government spending.
 Over time, unless addressed, the Conservative’s failures will indeed allow the centre-ground of British politics to creep to the left.

-Jeremy Corbyn’s Labour is not yet the mainstream, they are a loud and dangerous voice against the Conservatives, yanking the rope in the political tug-of-war a little closer to the left.
+Jeremy Corbyn’s Labour is not yet the mainstream, but they are a loud voice which could endanger the Conservatives, yanking the rope in the political tug-of-war a little closer to the left.

 Image: Collective voice via Flickr